South Asian river dolphin: Description

 South Asian river dolphin skulls have unusual features.
 The maxilla (fixed upper jawbone) has pneumatic extensions or "crests" on each side which curve around the melon and protrude forward over the rostrum.
 These likely help them focus their echolocation signals in their riverine environment.
 The Ganges species also has a protrusion near the frontal suture, which distinguishes it from the Indus species.
 The teeth of South Asian river dolphins are curved and longer in the front, where they remain exposed when the jaws are closed.
 Indus dolphins have more teeth than Ganges dolphins, averaging 33.2 teeth in the upper jaw and the 32.9 in the lower jaw, as compared to 28.4 in the upper jaw and 29.4 in the lower.

 Living in murky waters, South Asian river dolphins are nearly blind, their tiny eyes having flattened corneas and no lens.
 The retina—which connects to a reduced optic nerve—does not form images but instead merely discerns light.
 The animal relies on a sphincter-like muscle around the eye to control access to the retina and prevent light scattering, similar to a pinhole.
-The ears are adapted to hearing low frequencies, with a short, flattened cochlea with widely spaced spirals.
+The ears are adapted to hearing low frequencies, having a short, flattened cochlea with widely spaced spirals.